rusty-electron/dotfiles/README.md

 * mathq - tool to help practice math so that your brain works the next time you stare at a store cashier.
 * ocr-script - use `imagemagick` to recognize text on screen and copy to clipboard. useful for preparing notes from slides or videos.
 * tuxil - pipes the output of `tuxi` to the `bat` for automatic paging.
+* showbat - loop through each folder(device) in `/sys/class/power_supply/` that has a `capacity` parameter(file) and cats it.
+Example output showing laptop and keyboard battery level: `5B10W138: 76% Keychron K2: 96%`

 ### *cooler* scripts